The reduction of reactivity is a combinative effect of:

 - the production of neutron-absorbing nuclides (non-fissile actinides and fission products)

-Spent nuclear fuel is characterized by fuel burnup which is a measure of how much energy is extracted from a nuclear fuel and a measure of fuel depletion.
-Due to fuel depletion and fission fragments buildup, spent nuclear fuel is no longer useful in sustaining a nuclear reaction in an ordinary thermal reactor and it must be replaced by fresh fuel.
-Depending on its point along the nuclear fuel cycle, it may have considerably different isotopic constituents.
+Spent nuclear fuel is characterized by fuel burnup, a measure of how much energy is extracted from nuclear fuel, and a measure of fuel depletion.
+Due to fuel depletion and fission fragments buildup, spent nuclear fuel is no longer useful in sustaining a nuclear reaction in an ordinary thermal reactor and must be replaced by fresh fuel.
+It may have considerably different isotopic constituents depending on its point along the nuclear fuel cycle.

-It must be noted, irradiated fuel is due to presence of high amount of radioactive fission fragments and transuranic elements very hot and very radioactive.
-Reactor operators have to manage the heat and radioactivity that remains in the “spent fuel” after it’s taken out of the reactor.
-In nuclear power plants, spent nuclear fuel is usually stored underwater in the spent fuel pool on the plant.
-Plant personnel move the spent fuel underwater from the reactor to the pool.
+It must be noted that irradiated fuel is due to the presence of a high amount of radioactive fission fragments and transuranic elements that are very hot and very radioactive.
+Reactor operators must manage the heat and radioactivity that remains in the “spent fuel” after it’s taken out of the reactor.
+In nuclear power plants, spent nuclear fuel is stored underwater in the spent fuel pool, and plant personnel moves the spent fuel underwater from the reactor to the pool.
 Over time, as the spent fuel is stored in the pool, it becomes cooler as the radioactivity decays away.
-After several years (> 5 years), decay heat decreases under specified limits so that spent fuel may be reprocessed or interim storaged.
+After several years (> 5 years), decay heat decreases under specified limits so that spent fuel may be reprocessed or interim storage.

-At first glance, it is difficult to recognize a fresh fuel from an used fuel.
-From mechanical point of view, the used fuel (irradiated) is identical as the fresh fuel.
-In most PWRs, used fuel assemblies stand between four and five metres high, are about 20 cm across and weighs about half a tonne.
-A PWR fuel assembly comprises a bottom nozzle into which rods are fixed through the lattice and to finish the whole assembly it is ended by a top nozzle.
+At first glance, it isn’t easy to recognize fresh fuel from used fuel.
+From a mechanical point of view, the used fuel (irradiated) is identical to the fresh fuel.
+In most PWRs, used fuel assemblies stand between four and five meters high, are about 20 cm across, and weigh about half a tonne.
+A PWR fuel assembly comprises a bottom nozzle into which rods are fixed through the lattice, and it is ended by a top nozzle to finish the whole assembly.
 There are spacing grids between these nozzles.
 These grids ensure an exact guiding of the fuel rods.
-The bottom and top nozzles are heavily constructed as they provide much of the mechanical support for the fuel assembly structure.
-Western PWRs use a square lattice arrangement and assemblies are characterized by the number of rods they contain, typically, 17×17 in current designs.
-In contrast to the fresh fuel, which are simply shiny, the oxide layer forming on the surface of used fuel assemblies during the four-year fuel cycle makes them dark.
+The bottom and top nozzles are heavily constructed as they provide much mechanical support for the fuel assembly structure.
+Western PWRs use a square lattice arrangement, and assemblies are characterized by the number of rods they contain, typically 17×17 in current designs.
+In contrast to the fresh fuel, which is simply shiny, the oxide layer forming on the surface of used fuel assemblies during the four-year fuel cycle makes them dark.
 Moreover, Cherenkov radiation is typical only for spent nuclear fuel.
-The glow is visible also after the chain reaction stops (in the reactor).
-The cherenkov radiation can characterize the remaining radioactivity of spent nuclear fuel, therefore it can be used for measuring of fuel burnup.
+The glow is also visible after the chain reaction stops (in the reactor).
+The Cherenkov radiation can characterize the remaining radioactivity of spent nuclear fuel.
+Therefore it can be used for measuring fuel burnup.

 Spent Nuclear Fuel – Burnup

-As was written, spent nuclear fuel is characterized by fuel burnup, which defines energy release as well as it defines isotopic composition of irradiated fuel.
+As was written, spent nuclear fuel is characterized by fuel burnup, which defines energy release and the isotopic composition of irradiated fuel.
 Reactor engineers distinguish between:

 - Core Burnup.
-Averaged burnup over entire core (i.e., over all fuel assemblies).
+Averaged burnup over the entire core (i.e., overall fuel assemblies).
 For example – BUcore = 25 000 MWd/tHM.
-This value do not characterizes spent fuel.
+This value does not characterize spent fuel.

 - Pin Burnup.
-Averaged burnup over single fuel pin or fuel rod (over all fuel pellets of a single fuel pin).
+Averaged burnup over a single fuel pin or fuel rod (overall fuel pellets of a single fuel pin).
 For example – BUpin = 55 000 MWd/tHM.
 Fuel rods never have identical burnup.
-They slightly differ and limitations are set usually for fuel rod burnup due to fuel rod design considerations (e.g., internal pressure).
+They differ slightly, and limitations are usually set for fuel rod burnup due to design considerations (e.g., internal pressure).

 Spent Nuclear Fuel – Composition

 Research reactors with significant thermal power and all power reactors are subjected to significant isotopic changes.
-The study of these isotopic changes is known as the long-term kinetics, which describes phenomena that occur over months or even years.
+The study of these isotopic changes is known as long-term kinetics, which describes phenomena that occur over months or even years.
 Most common reactor fuels are composed of either natural or partially enriched uranium.
-Typically, PWRs uses an enriched uranium fuel (~4% of U-235) as a fresh fuel.
-Exposure to neutron flux gradually depletes the uranium-235, decreasing core reactivity (compensated by control rods, chemical shim or burnable absorbers).
-The initial fuel load of a new reactor core (so called first core) is entirely fresh fuel, that is, fuel with no plutonium or fission products present.
+Typically, PWRs use an enriched uranium fuel (~4% of U-235) as a fresh fuel.
+Exposure to neutron flux gradually depletes the uranium-235, decreasing core reactivity (compensated by control rods, chemical shim, or burnable absorbers).
+The initial fuel load of a new reactor core (so-called first core) is entirely fresh fuel, fuel with no plutonium or fission products.
 The contribution of uranium-238 directly to fission is quite small in most thermal reactors.
-On the other hand uranium-238 plays very important role, since plutonium-239 is formed in a nuclear reactor from fertile isotope 238U.
+On the other hand, uranium-238 plays a very important role since plutonium-239 is formed in a nuclear reactor from fertile isotope 238U.